pessper/tremendhw/Second Task/README2.md

 https://hub.docker.com/repository/docker/pessper/tremend/general

-# Containerizing a Python Application with Docker and Automating Build Process

-This repository demonstrates how to containerize a Python application using Docker and automate the build and push processes using GitHub Actions.

-## Overview

 In this project, we containerize a simple Python application (`app.py`) with Docker and automate the build and push processes using GitHub Actions.
 The steps involved include:

 1. Choosing the Python application (`app.py`) to containerize.